Time: 10:00 - 17:00

 Part-time, full-time courses and workshops are available at City Lit.
 Advanced students will be encouraged into more adventurous projects.
 There will also be a glazing session at the beginning of September for those wanting to glaze pieces of work made during the Summer Term (course codes VR767 and VR766).

 After completing this course, depending on your level of experience, you may also be interested in VR710 City Lit Ceramics ‘ VR711 Ceramics portfolio course’.
-Please check the 2019–2020 prospectus for the full range of ceramics courses.
+Please check the website for the full range of ceramics courses.
 Courses may be subject to change